kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### log-file-log-level
 `--log-file-log-level = Warning`
 Log file information level
+Possible options: See `log-level`.

 ### log-level
 `--log-level = Warning`
 Specifies the amount of log information to write into the file specified by `--log-file`.
+Suppored options:
+* `Error`: Error messages only.
+* `Warning`: Also warnings, meaning that later errors may be related to this message.
+* `DryRun`: Also messages from dry- run output.
+* `Information`: Also informational messages that do not indicate problems.
+* `Retry`: Also messages from a retry.
+* `Profiling`: Also messages that are not wanted for display.
+* `ExplicitOnly`: Also messages that are only be shown if explicitly requested.

 ### log-retention
 `--log-retention = 30D`